rossta/rossta.github.com/source/blog/2019-12-18-importing-images-with-webpacker.html.md

 ### Images in CSS within NPM modules

 One tricky bit worth mentioning is bundling images referenced in SCSS within an imported NPM module.
 For example, many jQuery plugins bundle their own SCSS and image assets.
-When Webpack processes this vendored CSS, you may see an error like the following, like in [this question on StackOverflow](https://stackoverflow.com/questions/58727976/import-images-of-an-npm-package-with-webpacker-and-rails):
+When webpack processes this vendored CSS, you may see an error like the following, like in [this question on StackOverflow](https://stackoverflow.com/questions/58727976/import-images-of-an-npm-package-with-webpacker-and-rails):

 ```
 Module not found: Error: Can't resolve '../img/controls.png'